 But in order to improve your approach, you need to reflect on how things are going.
 That’s where a sprint retrospective comes in.

 A sprint retrospective is a type of meeting within the Agile framework that happens at the end of a sprint.
 During a sprint retrospective, teams reflect on what went well and what could be improved for their next sprint.

 In Scrum, a sprint is usually a two-week long working session with specific deliverables at the end.
 Organizing work this way gives teams the focus they need to work quickly, plus the opportunity to improve and iterate their process during each subsequent sprint.
 That’s why a sprint retrospective is an essential part of the Scrum process—it gives teams a chance to reflect and continuously improve their sprint process.Gratis mall för sprintåterblick

 A sprint review meeting also happens at the end of the sprint—but instead of focusing on improving processes, it’s an opportunity for the Agile or Scrum team to showcase the work they accomplished.
 During a sprint review meeting, the team typically presents their accomplishments using product demos, which help cross-functional stakeholders visualize and understand each deliverable.

-Alternatively, a sprint retrospective focuses on the processes that worked and didn’t work during the sprint.
-This meeting is less focused on specific deliverables, and more focused on improving your team’s sprint workflow.
+Alternatively, the purpose of the sprint retrospective is to identify processes that worked and didn’t work during the sprint.
+This meeting is less focused on specific deliverables, and more focused on process improvements to optimize your team’s sprint workflow.

 If your team uses Scrum, you should conduct a retrospective at the end of each sprint.
 Scrum is a type of Agile methodology most commonly used by product, engineering, or software development teams.
 However, any team that wants to build and iterate quickly can benefit from using Scrum and conducting regular sprint retrospectives.